-- The Group organised courses and seminars on road safety throughout the year, which helped to raise safety and risk awareness and improve work practices of our staff.
-Some of these courses and seminars were co-organised by the Group and the Traffic Division of the Hong Kong Police Force; - To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent Code of Conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disguised as passengers to make timely reports for any misbehaviour of the captains; - To check the validity of the captains' driving licences half-yearly.
+- The Group organised training on road safety throughout the year, which helped to raise safety and risk awareness and improve work practices of our staff; - To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent Code of Conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disguised as passengers to make timely reports for any misbehaviour of the captains; - To check the validity of the captains' driving licences half-yearly.
 Also, the Group tries to make sure the captains are physically fit for driving by requesting all captains to return their health condition declarations annually.
-Also, captains with sick leave or traffic accidents records are scrutinised so that the front-line management personnel can pay special attention to the latest health condition of the relevant captains and make appropriate arrangements as early as possible under appropriate circumstances, so as to minimise the chance of occurrence of traffic accidents caused by driver health problems; - Enhancing the operational safety by checking tyre tread, passengers' safety belts, fire extinguishers, speed display signs and limiters of the vehicles regularly.
-These inspection works are carried out by a team independent from the staff members and the management of the R&M centers and operations department;
+Also, captains with sick leave or traffic accidents records are scrutinised so that the front-line management personnel can pay special attention to the latest health condition of the relevant captains and make appropriate arrangements as early as possible under appropriate circumstances, so as to minimise the chance of occurrence of traffic accidents caused by driver health problems;

-- Tips to passengers are posted at prominent locations inside the minibuses to remind the passengers of the safety on board; - Implementing the plans for replacing aged minibuses would minimise the chance of mechanical breakdown; and - The Group has implemented comprehensive maintenance programmes to ensure proper checks and maintenance of the vehicles.
+- Enhancing the operational safety by checking tyre tread, passengers' safety belts, fire extinguishers, speed display signs and limiters of the vehicles regularly.
+These inspection works are carried out by a team independent from the staff members and the management of the R&M centers and operations department; - Tips to passengers are posted at prominent locations inside the minibuses to remind the passengers of the safety on board; - Implementing the plans for replacing aged minibuses would minimise the chance of mechanical breakdown; and - The Group has implemented comprehensive maintenance programmes to ensure proper checks and maintenance of the vehicles.
 In order to ensure the quality and effectiveness of the repairing process, the Group has put great efforts into the computerisation of the repairing management system in recent years.
 The Group has been rewarded the ISO 9001:2008 quality management system certification (and subsequently upgraded to ISO 9001:2015 since 2017) for its dedication to enhance its R&M centers since January 2011, making the Group the first franchised PLB operator in Hong Kong having such a prestigious accreditation.
 The R&M centers of the Group also have registered under the Voluntary Registration Scheme for Vehicle Mechanics launched by the Government, under which the participating vehicle maintenance workshops should pledge to operate at a quality level not lower than that specified in the Practice Guidelines for Vehicle Maintenance Workshops in terms of the technical, environmental, safety, staff training, service and documentation requirements.

-Apart from enhancing the new captains' safety awareness by strengthening their orientation training, the management also sought to lower the accident rate by strengthening the R&M programmes and participating in the technical study on seat belt fastening detection for green minibuses launched by the Transport Department.
-The average accident rate was 3.6 per million km for the year ended 31 March 2022 (2021: 2.7 per million km).
-The number of service related complaints received per million km for the year was 24.2 (2021: N/A).
+Apart from enhancing the new captains' safety awareness by strengthening their orientation training, the management also sought to lower the accident rate by strengthening the R&M programmes.
+The average accident rate was 3.4 per million km for the year ended 31 March 2023 (2022: 3.6 per million km).
+The number of service related complaints received per million km for the year was 34.4 (2022: 24.2).
 When complaints are referred by the Transport Department, the operations team members would investigate the cases by checking the service logs, CCTVs (as the case maybe) or/and enquiring the employees being complained and other relevant personnel.
 All complaints would be responded in written form within one to two weeks.